 Protests and demonstrations can present newsrooms with unique challenges.
 Media coverage can inadvertently spread false narratives, deepen divisions, platform extremists, or create a narrative of widespread chaos or violence — all of which can be used to escalate violence by extremists or justify crackdowns by governments.
 Reporting in line with best practices can help to mitigate these risks.

-Covering violence against a candidate for political office presents newsrooms with unique challenges.
+Covering violence against a political leader, candidate for political office, or other public figure presents newsrooms with unique challenges.
 Media coverage of the event can inadvertently spread false narratives, exacerbate tensions, escalate violence by extremists or justify crackdowns by governments.
 It can also chill participation in public life.
 Reporting in line with best practices can help to mitigate these risks.

 Reporting on politicians who use violent or incendiary rhetoric can present newsrooms with unique challenges.
 Media coverage can inadvertently play into the goals of such rhetoric by platforming it and broadening its audience — all of which can be used to spread false narratives and escalate tensions.
 Reporting in line with best practices can help to mitigate these risks.